 your own, but don’t know the business side of anesthesia, here’s your chance to learn from Juan Quintana and Larry Hornsby, former AANA presidents, who both have launched multimillion-dollar anesthesia

 University-level Curriculum for AANA Members Only

-education platform, AANALearn®.
+platform, AANALearn®.
 The average cost for online college-level courses is $300-$400 dollars per hour.
 This seminar is offered to AANA members for just $75 per hour.
-Participants will earn 16 CE
+Participants will earn 16 CE credits and

 Learn the Ins and Outs of Ultrasound-Guided Peripheral Nerve Blocks

 The Ultrasound-Guided Peripheral Nerve Block Workshop, September 21-22, 2019, at AANA's headquarters provides expert